Use Nutrition Data to Plan Fortification Strategy

 For 21 countries in Europe, see the EUROCAT European Surveillance of Congenital Anomalies.

-Country profiles on our website list NTDs per 10,000 births based on the above resources where available or estimates from the March of Dimes.
+Country profiles on our website list NTDs per 10,000 births based on the above resources where available or estimates from other research.

 Vitamin A Deficiency